Search

 IMPACT: VERY HIGH

 Kwandwe is committed to biodiversity conservation and rural livelihoods.
 This is enabled through a sustainable tourism business, which is underpinned by a leading safari experience.
-In these challenging times, their robust business model together with a dynamic management approach preserves Kwandwe for generations to come.
+In these challenging times, their robust business model, together with a dynamic management approach, preserves Kwandwe for generations to come.

 Every stay contributes through:

-• Paying R1500 per person per night (50% of this rate for children 16 years and younger) Conservation, Community Levy and Reserve Fee.
+• Paying R1500 per person per night (50% of this rate for children 16 years and younger), Conservation, Community Levy and Reserve Fee.
 Fees are split between the Rhino Conservation Trust (R375), Ubunye Foundation (R375) and Kwandwe Reserve Land Management (R750).

 • Over and above the levy, 35% of the accommodation rate paid by guests is allocated towards Kwandwe’s 5 Pillars of conservation.